Orcomp/DemoWebsite/documentation/independentplots/independentplots.md

 - Display multiple plots in their own window (beneath the Gantt chart)
 - Display plots in the same chart or individual charts
 - Enable/Disable plots on the fly
-- Plot are fully synced with the Gantt chart navigation. (i.e. Zoom or pan the Gantt chart and the plots will adjust accordingly, and vice versa)
+- Plots are fully synced with the Gantt chart navigation. (i.e. Zoom or pan the Gantt chart and the plots will adjust accordingly, and vice versa)
 - Highlight columns in the Gantt chart will also be displayed in the plot area, which makes it easy to see what overlaps with a given time window

 File Structure
 ==============

-If a Plot.csv file is found in the same folder as the project file it will automatically be loaded when you click on the "Plots" button.
+If a 'Plot.csv' file is found in the same folder as the project file it will automatically be loaded when you click on the "Plots" button.

-You can also have plot files with different names, which you can load afterwards.
+You can also have plot files with different names, which you can load manually.

 The plot files need at least 2 columns.
 The first column will hold values for the x-axis and the second column will hold values for the y-axis.
 Any subsequent columns filled with data will represent a new plot.